parsiya/parsiya.net/content/post/2021/2021-02-17-namecheap-github-pages/index.markdown

 1. You have a custom domain.
 Mine are registered with Namecheap.
 2. You either have a generated website or you can use a static website generator like [Hugo][hugo].
-3. You have a Github account.
+3. You have a GitHub account.

 [hugo]: https://gohugo.io

-## Github Project Sites
+## GitHub Project Sites
-If you have a Github account (either user or organization) you can have a website using Github pages at `your-account.github.io`.
+If you have a GitHub account (either user or organization) you can have a website using GitHub pages at `your-account.github.io`.
 These are called user or organization sites.

 Each project in an account can have its own website.
 These are called `Project`